 Clomid for men is a good alternative to both short and long-term testosterone replacement therapy.
 Just like testosterone replacement therapy, Clomid must be prescribed and monitored by your doctor.
+Luckily, Dr. Shaw is one of the best urologists in Austin!
 To learn more about low testosterone diagnosis and treatment options, make an appointment at Austin Urology Institute at 512.694.888 with a provider to discuss symptoms and explore options.

 Virtual Visits Available